Roll Forming Blog

 6. Trailers & trucks

-7. Guard rails & sign posts
+7. Guard sign posts

-For data centers, commercial retail, and higher-ed buildings, the power distribution system is absolutely vital infrastructure.
+For data centers, commercial retail, and higher-ed buildings, the power distribution system is vital infrastructure.
 These systems are highly proprietary and implemented by thousands of feet per project.
 Consequently, custom roll formed parts are critical in both current-carrying and non-current-carrying equipment.

 • Copper busbars & conductors (current-carrying)